woshixinyuan/Query-based-Prompt-SAM/README.md

 # QP-SAM: Query-based Prompt Generation for Segment Anything in Urban-Village Identification

-> Parameter-efficient domain adaptation of SAM by **learning prompts** (not masks), with frozen SAM weights and lightweight LoRA adapters.
+> Parameter-efficient domain adaptation of SAM by **learning prompts**, with frozen SAM weights and lightweight LoRA adapters.

 ---